Altinn/altinn-studio-docs/content/technology/architecture/capabilities/devops/build_and_test/_index.md

 ### Service & API Test

-Postman is used for API testing
+The teams use Postman for API testing.

 ### Performance Testing & Profiling